change-hi/change-hi.github.io/morea/morea/reading-morea-github.md

 ---
-title: "Sign up with GitHub"
+title: "Get ready for the Morea Workshop"
 published: true
 morea_id: reading-morea-github
 morea_type: reading
-morea_summary: "Get ready for the Morea workshop"
+morea_summary: "Join Slack and join GitHub"
 morea_sort_order: 1
 morea_labels:
   - Pre-workshop preparation
 ---

+# Get ready for the Morea workshop

-## Sign up with GitHub
+## 1. Sign up with GitHub

 For the Morea workshop, you will be required to fork a GitHub repository, which will require you to have a GitHub account.